guilhermebvda/College-Codes.cpp/TAD Circle/README.txt

 Instructions
 ---------------------
-To compile via terminal, you need to have the make command installed. if you already have this command installed, just open the terminal in this folder and type the command:
+To compile via terminal, you need to have the make command installed.
+If you already have this command installed, just open the terminal in this folder and type the command: